TreatmentsSpecialist Treatments »

 Smokers are known to have a much greater risk of having periodontal problems when compared with non-smokers.
 Doctors and medical specialists are becoming more aware of the need for periodontal treatment to be provided before other medical treatment can be provided.

 What can I expect at my first visit?

 Your first visit will be a consultation, where we will discuss the issues raised by your dentist or hygienist.
 Following a detailed history, a thorough examination will be carried out specific to the problem site(s).
 Investigations such as radiographs (x-rays) may be required to help diagnose the problem.
 You will be informed if this is required.
-Subsequently, Dr Vyas will discuss his findings with your Periodontist and inform you of the treatment options available.
+Subsequently, our Periodontist will discuss their findings with you and your dentist and inform you of the treatment options available.